We all need to rest, and a lack of sleep can negatively impact your life in many ways.

 How Does Our Body Produce Melatonin?

-It’s amazing how complex and self-sufficient the human body is.
-Sleep is a necessity and our body has evolved to ensure we get it.
-Far back in our skull lies a nut-sized organ known as the pineal gland.
-This influential part of our body has a unique relationship with the sun that keeps our batteries charged all day long.
+It’s amazing how self-sufficient and complex the human body is.
+Sleep is a necessity and our body has evolved to make sure we get it via our pineal gland.
+This influential part of our body that sits far back in our skulls has a unique relationship with the sun that keeps us going all day long.

-So, after a good night’s rest, your pineal gland rewards you with serotonin to make you attentive and maybe even a little excited for the day ahead.
-That will train your mind to be more cognizant of how much rest you get, making you more likely to get adequate sleep.
-In other words, this little boost of serotonin is like rewarding your dog with a treat for performing a trick so they’ll do it on command in the future.
+So, after a good night’s rest, your pineal gland provides you with serotonin to make you attentive and perhaps a little excited for the day ahead.
+That will train your mind to be more cognizant of how much rest you get, increasing your chances of getting adequate sleep.
+In other words, this little boost of serotonin is like rewarding your dog with a treat for performing a trick so eventually they’ll do it on command.

 How is Melatonin Made?

 Research suggests, “Endogenous melatonin release ﴾melatonin made by our bodies﴿ is increased each day in response to darkness, peaking between 11 p.m. and 3 a.m. at roughly 200 picograms ﴾pg﴿ per mL.”
-For this to happen, your body needs a few things to fall into place.
+In order for this to happen, your body needs a few things to fall into place.

 What Throws Off Melatonin Levels?

-If our body produces melatonin naturally, then why do approximately 70 million people have a sleep disorder?
-There are a lot of factors that are disrupting our melatonin levels.
-Many of them are things that we do in everyday life without a thought.
+Why do approximately 70 million people have a sleep disorder if our bodies produce melatonin?
+There are a lot of factors that are disrupting our melatonin levels, and many of them are things that we do in everyday life without a second thought.

 Smart Device Usage

-One of the biggest disruptors of our sleep-wake cycle is our smart devices.
-From our televisions to Kindles to Androids, every screen we look at has blue LED lights.
-These lights are less harsh on eyes that are staring at screens all day, but they’re faking out the pineal gland.
+Our smart devices are one of the largest disruptors of our sleep-wake cycle.
+From our televisions to iPhones, every screen we look at has blue LED lights.
+Although these lights are less harsh on eyes that are staring at screens all day, they’re faking out the pineal gland.

 Blue LED lights mimic the rays the sun emits when it first rises in your neighborhood.
-By staring at a blue-light screen with your two open eyes, your pineal gland believes the sun is out, even if it’s 11 p.m.
+By staring at a blue-light screen, your pineal gland believes the sun is out, even if it’s 11 p.m.
 Turn off the gadgets so your pineal gland gets the memo.
-That way, it can start producing melatonin and you can get some shut-eye.
+That way, it can start producing melatonin and you can get some quality rest.

-Perhaps the largest culprit of sleep deprivation is stress.
+Stress is perhaps the largest culprit of stress.
 Anytime we are under pressure, manageable or catastrophic, our body produces cortisol.
 Like melatonin, cortisol is a hormone.